amaurigmartins/LineCableLab/README.md

 - 9 column - **InsulPerm**: relative permeability of insulation in pu.
 Set to NaN if bare conductor.
 - 10 column - **InsulPermit**: relative permittivity of insulation in pu.
 Set to NaN if bare conductor.

+### Loading from custom MAT-files

+To load pul parameters from your own MAT-file, store the workspace variables as `Z` (NxNxNs array), `Y` (NxNxNs array) and `f` (Ns), where N is the number of phases and Ns is the number of frequency samples.
+An optional extra variable is possible, namely `label` (char), which is the string used to identify the data in the rendered plots.
+If none is supplied, legend entries in the plots will read as 'Imported from MAT-file'.

 ### Acknowledgements

 LineCableLab has been actively maintained and improved by [Theofilos Papadopoulos](mailto:thpapa@gmail.com), [Andreas Chrysochos](mailto:anchryso@gmail.com)  and [Amauri Martins-Britto](mailto:amaurigmartins@gmail.com).
 The authors acknowledge and wish to thank for the efforts of all external contributors.
 Due to the dynamic and open nature of this project, it became unmanageable to keep an exhaustive list, so we decided to let GitHub handle it via issues reports, pull requests and/or commit history.
 You all are real badasses!

 ### Important information